andypicke/andypicke.github.io/2017-10-25-clear-creek.md

 ## 2017

 First I looked at the 2017 data around the peak runoff, which appears to be occur around June 11.
+Another interesting feature is that there appears to be some kind of diurnal cycle, probalby related to the daily cycle of temperature/melting at it's source(s).

 ![Image description](/images/clearcreek/2017_peak_golden.png)